Back • Return Home

 Resources For Learning

-A simple websearch can bring up useful information on specific programming languages (e.g.: Python).
-Some languages are intended to be easy to use (e.g.: fig, Basic, etc.).
-We can even learn to create our own High-Level Language with very little prerequisite knowledge!
+A simple websearch can also bring up useful information on specific programming languages (e.g.: Python).
+Some languages are intended to be easy to use (e.g.: Basic).

 There are a ton of great resources for learning programming in general, such as (in no particular order)...